CuteMarkets Docs

 Tip: open /docs/backtesting-engine-loop.md directly for raw markdown (easy copy/paste into an LLM).

-The engine loop is the causality contract of the framework.
-It decides what data the strategy can see, when a signal exists, when an order can be filled, and how the exit is resolved.
+Quick definition: the engine loop is the causality contract that decides what data the strategy can see, when a signal exists, when an order can be filled, and how the exit is resolved.

 Daily replay shape